pypsa-meets-earth/pypsa-earth/doc/introduction.rst

 * Configuration files are mostly licensed under `CC0-1.0 <https://creativecommons.org/publicdomain/zero/1.0/>`_.
 * Data files are licensed under different licenses as noted below.

-Invididual files contain license information in the header or in the `dep5 <.reuse/dep5>`_.
+Individual files contain license information in the header or in the `dep5 <.reuse/dep5>`_.
 Additional licenses and urls of the data used in PyPSA-Earth:

 .. csv-table::